American Airlines to Score Flight Attendants on Performance

 Past examples within the industry have shown how external improvements can dramatically shift customer perception without any change in crew performance.
 Upgrades such as newer aircraft, improved in-flight connectivity, and enhanced entertainment options have historically driven higher satisfaction scores (even when service levels remained consistent).

-Another issue lies in the limited number of survey responses per flight, which can result in small and potentially unrepresentative sample sizes.
+Another issue lies in the limited number of survey responses per flight, which can result in small and potentially undersized samples.
 In some cases, only a handful of passengers provide feedback, increasing variability and making it difficult to accurately assess individual performance.

 Anthony’s Take: The rollout comes at a time of strained relations between management and flight attendants, which adds another layer of complexity to the program’s introduction.
 As American Airlines moves forward with the initiative, its reception among frontline crews and its long-term impact on service quality and workplace dynamics remain uncertain (but my guess is that it will not end well for many flight attendants, right or wrong).